Mount Tabor Nature Reserve and National Park

 Mount Tabor was one of 19 sites in the Galilee fortified by Josef ben Matityahu, better known at Josephus Flavius, during the First Jewish-Roman Warn in 66 CE.
 The revolt broke out in the Galilee and Josephus realized that Mount Tabor would be attacked by the Romans.
 A wall was therefore built on top of the mountain to protect the many people gathered there.
 A Jewish war party was sent out against the Romans but was defeated.
 Some of the rebels fled to Jerusalem while others in the fort surrendered when they ran out of water.
 After subjugation of the rebellious centers in the Galilee, the Romans turned their attention to Jerusalem.

 Mount Tabor has significance to Christians as the site of the transfiguration of Jesus.
 The New Testament relates that “After six days Jesus took with him Peter, James and John the brother of James, and led them up a high mountain by themselves.
 There he was transfigured before them.
 His face shone like the sun, and his clothes became as white as the light.
 Just then there appeared before them Moses and Elijah, talking with Jesus. … While he was still speaking, a bright cloud covered them, and a voice from the cloud said, 'This is my son, whom I love; with him I am well pleased.
 Listen to him!'
 (Matthew 17:1-3,5).
-As early as the 3rd century CE, Mount Tabor was identified as this “high mountain,” and by the 4th century it was considered a holy mountain and had become a pilgrimage site.
+As early as the 3rd century CE, Mount Tabor was identified as this “high mountain,” and by the 4th century it was considered a holy place and had become a pilgrimage site.
 By the 6th century there were three churches at its top.
-At that time, there was no road to the summit and pilgrims had to ascend the thousands of steps (4,300 now) to reach the top.
-Later, the Crusaders fortified a monastery on the summit and the Muslim Ayyubids built a large fortress here.
+At that time, there was no road to the summit and pilgrims had to ascend the thousands of steps (now 4,300) to reach the top.
+Later, the Crusaders fortified a monastery on the summit.
+In 1212 the Muslim Ayyubids built a massive fortress on the top of the mountain.
+However, to prevent further attacks the sultan subsequently destroyed it.
+Nevertheless, some of the remains of this fortress can still be seen.

 Summit trail of Mount Tabor.
 The parking area you will be using is the one on the left and the hike goes anti-clock wise.
 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/BcJ9n95ift.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.